New Mexico State Police say officer shot, killed on highway | Law-Order

 The Las Cruces Police Department closed the interstate near the shooting scene and told drivers to use a different route until the investigation has been completed.

-New Mexico Gov. Michelle Lujan Grisham has ordered all flags at state buildings lowered to half-staff from Friday to Tuesday to honour the State Police officer killed in the line of duty.
+New Mexico Gov. Michelle Lujan Grisham has ordered all flags at state buildings lowered to half-staff from Friday to Tuesday to honor the State Police officer killed in the line of duty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)